matrixesports/mtx-web3-service-nestjs/README.md

 - exception handlers, proper error handling and how would we look at errors that happen once they have happened?
 - pipes for api calls?
 - caching
+- adjust for page keys in alchemy api

 BATTLE_PASS:

 1. chaman endpoint for name,description in pass
 2. user service url for .env
+3. better eror handline that returning null and shit
+4. inventory read from ticket db

+- pass contract add info for creator token and betterhanling of IDS
+- document everythng
+- FINAL.
+THINK
+- add reward check type
+  contarcts should not allow for mistakes and FE shouldnt have to worry